Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Preliminaries

 The frequency localization of the blocks $\dot{\Delta}_{j}$ and $\dot{S}_{j}$ leads to some fine properties.
-First, one has orthogonality between the interaction of frequencies supported in disjoint regions.
+First, one has orthogonality due to the interaction of frequencies supported in disjoint regions.
 More precisely, for two tempered distributions $u,v\in\mathscr{S}^{'}(\R^3)$, we have

 Second, we have the Poincare type inequalities (also called Bernstein's inequalities): \begin{lemma}[see {\cite[Lemmas 2.1-2.2]{BCD}}] Let $r$ and $R$ be two constants satisfying $0<r<R<\infty$.
-There exists a positive constant $C=C(r,R)$ such that for any $k\in\mathbb{N}$, any $\lambda>0$, any smooth homogeneous function $\sigma$ of degree $m\in\mathbb{N}$, any $1\leq p\leq q\leq\infty$, and any function $u\in L^{p}(\R^3)$,
+There exists a positive constant $C=C(r,R)$ such that for any $k\in\mathbb{N}$, any $\lambda>0$, any smooth homogeneous function $\sigma$ of degree $d\in\mathbb{N}$, any $1\leq p\leq q\leq\infty$, and any function $u\in L^{p}(\R^3)$,